practicingruby/practicing-ruby-paid/posts/v3/007-criteria-for-disciplined-inheritance.md

 Inheritance is a key concept in most object oriented languages, but applying it skillfully can be challenging in practice.
 Back in 1989, [M. Sakkinen](http://users.jyu.fi/~sakkinen/) wrote a paper called [Disciplined inheritance](http://scholar.google.com/scholar?cluster=5893037045851782349&hl=en&as_sdt=0,7&sciodt=0,7) that addresses these problems and offers some useful criteria for working around them.
 Despite being over two decades old, this paper is extremely relevant to the modern Ruby programmer.

 Sakkinen's central point seems to be that most traditional uses of inheritance lead to poor encapsulation, bloated object contracts, and accidental namespace collisions.
-He provides two patterns for disciplined inheritance, and suggests that by normalizing the way we model things, we can apply these two patterns to a very wide range of scenarios.
+He provides two patterns for disciplined inheritance, and suggests that by normalizing the way that we model things, we can apply these two patterns to a very wide range of scenarios.
 He goes on to show that code which conforms to these design rules can easily be modeled as ordinary object composition, exposing a solid alternative to traditional class-based inheritance.

 These topics are exactly what this two part article will cover, but before we can address them, we should establish what qualifies as inheritance in Ruby.
 The general term is somewhat overloaded, so a bit of definition up front will help start us off on the right foot.

 ### Flavors of Ruby inheritance

-Although classical inheritance is centered around the concept of code sharing via class-based hierarchies, modern object oriented programming languages provide many different mechanisms for code sharing.
+Although classical inheritance is centered around the concept of class-based hierarchies, modern object oriented programming languages provide many different mechanisms for code sharing.
 Ruby is no exception, providing four common ways to model inheritance-based relationships between objects.

 * Classes provide a single-inheritance model similar to what is found in many other object oriented languages, albeit lacking a few privacy features.